Courage to Speak® Drug Prevention Education Programs – Evaluation Resultsadmin2025-12-05T06:51:04-05:00

 Dubay Horton: Courage to Speak Drug Prevention Program Grades 4-6

-Increased coping strategies and assets to avoid use of ATOD.
+Increased coping strategies and assets to avoid use.

 Yale University: Courage to Speak Drug Prevention Program Middle School